bmoussaud/micropets-cats-golang/README.md

 * The main level is help by the `cats-config` secret that points to a JSON File
 * The overide of this file using env values syntax offered by the `viper` [library](https://github.com/spf13/viper).
 The main use case is to be able to have a dedicated secret to set the [Aria Ops for Apps]() token.

-The both files are using the `service bindings` to be associate to the microservice.
+The both files are using the `service bindings` to be associate to the microservice, 1st one managed by the workload, 2nd one managed manually to expose the key as environment variables.

 ```yaml
 apiVersion: v1